-A royal visitor will be coming to the city and county on Wednesday.
-The Prince of Wales, Prince Charles, will meet youngsters taking part in his Prince’s Trust programmes, learn about the ongoing work between the Army and ethnic minority communities in Leicester and visit a railway restoration programme. >He will also meet teenagers taking part in Achieve and Mosaic, education and mentoring programmes which are part of the Prince’s Trust project.
+A Royal visitor will be coming to the city and county on Wednesday.
+The Prince of Wales, Prince Charles, will meet youngsters taking part in his Prince’s Trust programmes, learn about the ongoing work between the Army and ethnic minority communities in Leicester and visit a railway restoration programme.
+Prince Charles will also meet teenagers taking part in Achieve and Mosaic, education and mentoring programmes which are part of the Prince’s Trust project.

 He will also meet teachers who are part of Teach First, a programme which trains and supports teachers to become inspirational leaders and young people taking part in personal development programmes at the City of Leicester College, Downing Drive, Evington, Leicester.
 The Prince of Wales founded The Prince’s Trust in 1976 and has been Patron of Teach First since 2008.